How to Embroider Letters with a Sewing Machine

 How to Embroider Letters with a Sewing Machine?

 Sewing machines have various features which enable users to do embroidery and monogramming projects for towels, pillowcases, and garments.

-Here is how you can create an embroidered design using a sewing machine.
+Step 3.
 Adjust the width and length of the stitch until you achieve your desired size.
 It is best to try out the stitch on a piece of fabric first before the actual sewing.

-5. You can now stitch the pattern onto the fabric but be sure that you are using a proper needle.
+Step 7.
+Stitch the pattern onto the fabric but be sure that you are using a proper needle.

 Hold the hoop while you are doing the first few stitches to secure the thread.

-7. Remember to move the hoop as you continue to stitch.
+Step 9.
+Remember to move the hoop as you continue to stitch.

 Guide with circling or small back and forth motions if necessary.